-

 NVIDIA H100 vs H200 Guide

-NVIDIA’s H100 and H200 GPUs sit at the very top of the company’s lineup, built specifically for the most demanding AI and high-performance computing (HPC) workloads.
+NVIDIA’s H100 vs H200 GPUs sit at the very top of the company’s lineup, built specifically for the most demanding AI and high-performance computing (HPC) workloads.
 From powering massive foundation model training runs to handling advanced scientific simulations, both cards are designed for organizations operating at serious scale.

 At first glance, the H100 and H200 may look closely related, but under the hood the differences between them can play a decisive role in overall performance and scalability—especially in enterprise data centers or environments working toward exascale computing.